 The 2021 CUE Annual Membership Meeting will take place virtually on Thursday, July 22, 2021 and Friday, July 23, 2021 from 12:00PM ET to 4:00PM ET.
 Click here to register today!

-The 2020 CUE Annual Membership Meeting has been cancelled due to the COVID-19 pandemic.
-In lieu of the meeting, we will be holding virtual sessions on consumer advocacy and health equity during the COVID-19 pandemic.
+The 2020 CUE Annual Membership Meeting was cancelled due to the COVID-19 pandemic.
+In lieu of the meeting, we held virtual sessions on consumer advocacy and health equity during the COVID-19 pandemic.
 Continue to check this space for the latest updates, or follow CUE at @United4Evidence!

 Registration is free!
 Please note that all CUE member organizations are highly encouraged to send at least one representative to the virtual workshop.
 It is because of the R13 Large Conference Grant (Grant #HS26675-03) provided by the Agency for Healthcare Research and Quality (AHRQ), that these sessions are able to take place.

 Achieving Health Equity for Older Black Men: Goalposts for Beyond the Pandemic